molecula/documentation/cloud/_posts/2022-12-30-cloud-introduction.md

 ## Cloud trial

-You can test FeatureBase cloud free for 21 days.
-After this time your account will be limited to login only.

 {% include /cloud/trial-account-limits.md %}

+When you have no credits, your account will be limited to login only.

-* {% include contact-support.md%} to license your account.
+* {% include contact-support.md%} to upgrade your account.

 ## Frequently asked questions